Cassiya

 Cassiya is one of the most popular sega music groups from Mauritius founded in 1988.

 They were most popular in the mid-1990s.
 Their influence was not limited to their home island; they also influenced sega musicians on Réunion.
 They formed their own record label, Cassiya Productions.
+Their 1996 album Cassiya II "balanced the hypnotic and excitable percussive rhythms of the ravanne with an underlying mournful tone, reminding its listeners of the plight of their ancestors".